colouring-cities/colouring-core/docs/setup-dev-environment.md

 <details>
 <summary> With test data </summary><p></p>

-Run the following two sections if you wish to load test buildings into the application from OpenStreetMaps (OSM).
+This section shows how to load test buildings into the application from OpenStreetMaps (OSM).

 #### Set up Python: